Riverside Expungement Attorney

 California's Three Strikes and felony petty theft laws make it especially important to keep your criminal record as clean as possible.
 If you have two prior theft convictions of any kind and are later arrested for petty theft, you can be charged with felony petty theft as a felony and be counted as a third strike against you.
 In this situation, shoplifting a newspaper can result in a sentence of 25 years to life.

-Do I Need a Lawyer to Get My Record Expunged?
+Do I Need an Expungement Attorney to Get My Record Expunged?

 How to Expunge My Record in California